hcsalmi/fillit/README.md

 Fillit

-A Hive Helsinki project I did together with my fellow student jjamsa.
+A Hive Helsinki project I did together with my fellow student jjamsa (github: JoonasJaemsae).

 The Goal:
 Fillit is a project that presents a recurring